xonic/contract--front-end-dev/Front-End Development Contract Template.md

 iOS: Safari

 I currently don’t test Google Android, Blackberry, Opera Mini/Mobile, Windows Phone or other mobile browsers.
-If you need me to test using these, we will need to find a way of getting the according devices.
+If you need me to test using these, we will need to find a way of getting the necessary devices.

 ### Technical support